 The next place on our tour through Mainfranken is Ochsenfurt.
 We actually planned this city as the main destination of our weekend trip to the Franconian wine region.
 However, since we liked the small towns on the journey so well and had spent more time there than planned, we have very little time left to visit the town.
 Nevertheless, we get an impression of the charm that characterizes this city on the Main.
 We are here at the time of the fair, and the streets in the city center are full of market stalls of all kinds.
 There is everything from second-hand clothes to umbrellas to jams and handicrafts from the region that make the visitor's heart beat faster.
 We let ourselves be carried away by the turmoil of people pushing themselves through the alleys, but soon search for the quieter corners of the city, which we find along the city wall away from the hustle and bustle.

-After a day full of impressions, we take a break in one of the hidden - and quiet - backyards of Ochsenfurt and enjoy a glass of local wine.
-We look forward to it all day - no wonder when driving through vineyards, past wineries and wine bars.
+After a day full of impressions, we take a break in one of the hidden - and quiet - backyards of Ochsenfurt and enjoy a glass of wine from the region.
+We have been looking forward to it all day - no wonder when we drive through vineyards, past wineries and wine bars.

 Only a few kilometers separate us from our day's destination, the town of Sommerhausen, an artist village in the middle of the vineyards on the north bank of the Main.
 If you want to do this tour, you should plan a whole day for it.

-By the way: Do you already know that?
-Wine festival in Volkach?
+- the Wine festival in Volkach?
 One of the largest wine festivals in Franconia is celebrated there.

 Source: On-site research